Tokheim: History

 The company is named after the Norwegian John J. Tokheim.
-Working in a hardware store in Iowa, he was conscious of the dangers of storing fuel.
+Working in a hardware store in Thor, Iowa, he was conscious of the dangers of storing fuel.
 In 1898, he designed an exterior storage system, served by a modified water pump.
 This development had the advantage of allowing him to accurately meter the delivery of fuel.
 In 1901, he patented the world's first vehicle fuel dispenser.

 The popularity of his invention, the Tokheim Dome Oil Pump, led to the founding of the Tokheim Manufacturing Company in Cedar Rapids, Iowa, in 1901.
 In 1918, a group of executives from Fort Wayne, Indiana, purchased the company and moved the business there.
 It later grew to become Tokheim Corporation.
 In the 1970s, Tokheim unsuccessfully marketed a bicycle gearing system, an alternative to the derailleur.
 In 2003, Tokheim Corporation's North America operations were acquired by First Reserve, while its international assets and subsidiaries were acquired by Tokheim S.A.S., owned 94% by AXA Private Equity and 6% by a management team.
 In 2005, Tokheim S.A.S. was acquired by Cognetas (previously named Electra Partners Europe), together with the management of Tokheim.

 In January 2016, Tokheim was acquired by OPW, and together form one of the largest fuel retail equipment providers in the world.